MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/sensors/testing-MALT-getting-started.md

 1. Acquire and setup the Arduino command line interface.
     1. Download the latest version of the [arduino-cli](https://arduino.github.io/arduino-cli/latest/installation/#download) and save it to your computer.
     2. If not done already, add the arduino-cli to your [PATH variable](https://docs.microsoft.com/windows-server/administration/windows-commands/path).
+        > [!Note]
+        > Please ensure you close your command prompt and open a new command prompt after adding arduino-cli to your PATH variable!
-    3. Run the following from a command prompt:
+    3. Run the following from an elevated command prompt:

         ```console
         arduino-cli config init